KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 Conventional neuroscience describes autistic "masking" or "camouflaging" as a compensatory behavior in which autistic individuals suppress their authentic responses and perform neurotypical social behavior to avoid social penalty.
 The framing pathologizes the autistic person: they are performing, concealing, compensating.

-Structural Neuroscience inverts this diagnosis.
+Structural Neuroscience corrects this diagnosis.

 The centropically oriented autistic human does not mask.
 Their default operation is authentic structural function — the operator profile described in §3.1, operating from DS / DM (L₃) with cross-band resonance to DP / DL (L₄) and potentially further inward.
 They perceive structural correspondence with elevated C₁₃ ║, detect dissonance with precision via C₇ ♫, and process through deep recursive pattern recognition via C₁₄ ⊡.